-Client focused photographers promote, fund and nurture programs that cultivate creativity, such as through brainstorming practices and adoption of recent technologies.
-They also promote dialogue with clients to increase co-creation and brand loyalty.
+Client-focused photographers promote, fund, and nurture programs that cultivate creativity through brainstorming practices and the adoption of recent technologies.
+They also encourage dialogue with clients to increase co-creation and brand loyalty.

 Photographers must rethink what customer satisfaction and market orientation mean to them.
-In the digital age, photographers challenge themselves to be innovative, collaborative and also supportive.
-Truly client focused professionals do this through engagement on deeper levels with their employees as well as their clients.
-The end result is a world of positive growth, change and experience for all.
+In the digital age, photographers challenge themselves to be innovative, collaborative, and also supportive.
+Truly client focused professionals do this through engagement on deeper levels with their employees and their clients.
+The result is a world of positive growth, change, and experience for all.

 Results Driven – 5 Top Photographer Qualities

 Results Driven Photographers